General

 The OAR rarely applies the Dublin Regulation.
-It only issued 10 outgoing requests in 2016, 11 in 2017,7 in 2018[1], and 120 in 2019.[2]
+It only issued 10 outgoing requests in 2016, 11 in 2017, 7 in 2018,[1] and 120 in 2019.[2]
 Thus, the Dublin Regulation usually concerns incoming requests and transfers to Spain.
 In 2019, the country received a total of 17,086 requests and 1,917 transfers, while only 5 outgoing transfers were carried out.[3]
-Figures on the number of outgoing requests in 2022 were not available at the time of writing.
+In 2022, Spain issued 633 requests to other EU Member States, and a total of 5 transfers were carried out.[4]
+Figures on the number of outgoing requests in 2023 were not available at the time of writing.

-In August 2018, Germany and Spain concluded a bilateral agreement entitled “Administrative arrangement on cooperation when refusing entry to persons seeking protection in the context of temporary checks at the internal German-Austrian border”.[4]
-More details on that are contained in the 2021 update of this report.
+In August 2018, Germany and Spain concluded a bilateral agreement entitled “Administrative arrangement on cooperation when refusing entry to persons seeking protection in the context of temporary checks at the internal German-Austrian border”.[5]
+More details are provided in the 2021 update of this report.

 Application of the Dublin criteria